kubedb/docs/docs/guides/elasticsearch/custom-rbac/using-custom-rbac.md

 ```

-Now, we need to create a role that has necessary access permissions for the Elasticsearch Database named `quick-elasticsearch`.
+Now, we need to create a role that has necessary access permissions for the Elasticsearch instance named `quick-elasticsearch`.

 ```console
 $ kubectl apply -f https://github.com/kubedb/docs/raw/0.12.0/docs/examples/elasticsearch/custom-rbac/es-custom-role.yaml